• Skip to main content

 Nope!
 You can certainly leave out the other ingredients if you want your recipe to be 100% free of anything other than the pecans.
 But I think they enhance the flavor.

 • Because it doesn’t contain any preservatives or emulsifiers, your pecan butter will be a little thinner and not look exactly like the thick and creamy peanut butter you purchase at the grocery store.
-It also may separate a bit and have a little oil on the top that needs to be mixed in before serving.
-But, have no fear, it will still be delicious.
+It also may separate a bit and have some natural oils on the top that need to be mixed in before serving.
+But have no fear, it will still be delicious.

-• Depending on your food processor’s age, size, and strength, it may take you slightly longer or less time to make this nut butter.
+• Depending on your food processor’s age, size, and strength, making this nut butter may take slightly longer or less time.

 • Also, depending on the variety and age of the pecans you use, your nut butter may be thicker or thinner after processing.
 It will thicken a bit after it is refrigerated.